Oliems/wg-pihole-docker/README.md

 - Create a new user with `useradd -m username` and set a password for this user with `passwd username`.
 - Add the newly created user to the `sudo` group with `adduser username sudo`.
 - Use `su username` to connect as the user you have just created.
-- By default Debian does not use `bash` which means you won't have tab completion or syntax colouring.
+- By default Debian does not use `bash`, which means you won't have tab completion or syntax colouring.
 To remedy that use `chsh -s /bin/bash` then log out and log back in with `exit` and then `su username`.
 - If you get this error message :

 ```